mas-bandwidth/netcode/STANDARD.md

 This data is variable size but for simplicity is written to a fixed size buffer of 1024 bytes.
 Unused bytes are zero padded.

-Encryption of the connect token private data is performed using libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_:
+Encryption of the connect token private data is performed with the libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application